archie-judd/bbc-to-spotify/README.md

 ## Requirements

-The app can be installed using Poetry or Nix.

 - **Spotify Account**: A valid Spotify account is required to use this app (free or premium, depending on the functionality).
 - **Spotify Developer App**: You need to create a Spotify app to generate client credentials that will be required for authorizing the CLI.
   - You can follow [Spotify instructions](https://developer.spotify.com/documentation/web-api/concepts/apps).